adegtyarev/docker-zipline/README.md

 ### Command line tool

-This image intended to be a drop-in replacement to `zipline` command in a Docker environment:
+This image basically intended to be a drop-in replacement to `zipline` command in a Docker environment:

     export ZIPLINE_CMD="docker run --rm -t -v zipline:/zipline adegtyarev/zipline zipline"

-So that you'll just replace `zipline` with `$ZIPLINE_CMD`:
+So that you just replace `zipline` with `$ZIPLINE_CMD`:

     $ZIPLINE_CMD ingest -b quantopian-quandl
     Downloading Bundle: quantopian-quandl  [####################################]  100%